allizerenae/blind-date-with-a-book/README.md

 This app was primarily designed to be used by book club leaders to generate a new book and set deadlines.
 However, it could also be used by avid readers that are seeking some inspiration for their next read.

-This project was developed as part of the Code First Girls course, showcasing our learning in Python, MySQL, and Flask while collaborating as a team.
+This project was developed with women in tech, showcasing our learning in Python, MySQL, and Flask while collaborating as a team.

 ---